 Check the Track conditions in the Section By Section Guide for Collie to Balingup.

-Leaders of groups of eight or more are reminded to complete a Notice of Intent and lodge it no less than one month prior to the start of the expedition.
+Leaders of groups of eight or more are reminded to complete a Group Notification and lodge it no less than one month prior to the start of the expedition.

 1. Collie to Wellington Dam.
 40km